apache/submarine/website/versioned_docs/version-0.6.0/devDocs/Development.md

 -->

 # Project Overview
-The document [Submarine Local Deployment](../gettingStarted/localDeployment.md) shows how to deploy the Submarine service to your Kubernetes cluster.
+The document [Getting Started/Quickstart](../gettingStarted/quickstart.md) shows how to deploy the Submarine service to your Kubernetes cluster.
 The Submarine service consists mainly of nine components, and you can check them with the following command:

 ```
 kubectl get pods -n ${your_namespace}